yrixnn/Age-Detection-CV/README.md

 - import seaborn as sns
 - import os

+## After uploading all the models, imports, and libraries, download the images of any celabrities and test the model on it.
+Use Maincodes.py and ageGender.py and just fix the paths of the dowloaded images

 # Output:
 The ages of the celebrities have been clearly predicted.
 We chose different types of images with dim lighting and bright lighting to test the model.
 ![Output Zendaya Image](output_zendaya.jpg)